root458/classify-me-models/README.md

 # ClassifyMe Models

-These are the ClassifyMe Machine Learning models responsible for the course recommendations.
+These is the ClassifyMe Machine Learning models responsible for the course recommendations.
+It is a collaborative filtering model using KNNBaseline from the scikit-surprise module.
+It is supposed to help high school students transitioning to university pick the best courses suited for them based on both grades and interest.
+The 3 predicted courses are ranked based on job market satisfaction rating.

 ## How to install and run them
 1. Clone the repository using git clone